klundberg/klundberg.github.io/_posts/2015-06-02-making-weakify-better-with-metatype-values.md

 ---
 title: Making 'weakify' better with metatype values
 description: "Using metatypes with weakify to achieve more concise code."
-tags: Swift Functional-Programming
+tags: swift functional-programming
 category: programming
 ---

 My [first major blog post]({% post_url 2015-04-15-capturing-objects-weakly-in-instance-method-references-in-swift %}) here was on crafting the [weakify function](https://gist.github.com/klundberg/bf591578ff41f8ad33b3) and how you could use it to weakly bind a method reference to an instance of the class the method is defined in, so that you could use the resulting function without worrying about potential memory retain cycles.
 I've used it numerous times in my projects, but in some cases it can get a bit unwieldy, such that an explicit closure would seem to be the shorter option.

 In the original post, I defined a class named `MemoryCache`, which when used with `weakify` looks like this:

 {% highlight swift %}
 let weakClearMemory = weakify(self, MemoryCache.clearMemory)